Soft Tissue Injury Recovery: Understanding the Process

 But what about when we’re already in pain?
 That’s where asana adaptation and recovery strategies come in.
 By modifying Yoga poses to accommodate our bodies’ needs and using recovery strategies like restorative Yoga and mindfulness, we can support our body’s natural healing processes and start to feel better.

 Of course, pain and injury recovery requires more than a one-size-fits-all approach.
 It requires a deep understanding of the individual and their unique needs.
 But with the right tools and knowledge, we can all learn to approach pain with greater understanding, compassion, and resilience.

 This is one of my specialties.
-As I sit here with my injured foot, I’m brought back into the ways I’ve used Yoga Therapy and other holistic techniques to heal from the innumerous soft tissue injuries I’ve had.
+As I sit here with an avulsion fracture in my foot, I’m brought back into the ways I’ve used Yoga Therapy and other holistic techniques to heal from the innumerous soft tissue injuries I’ve had.
 I think this is my 8th time on crutches…but that’s a story for another time.

 Today I want to share with you the 5 Key Things I do to recover from soft tissue injuries.

 Medical Massage, Yoga Therapy, lots and lots of work with Physical Therapists both in nursing homes and in personal practice have gifted me the ability and the confidence to understand the body’s innate resilience and movement towards homeostasis.

 Here are a few tips for recovery: